 B-21 Raider Progress

-In May 2024, the B-21 manufacturer Northrop Grumman announced that the flight test program was a success, with observations of how the warplane’s performance closely resembled digital simulations.
+In May 2024, B-21 manufacturer Northrop Grumman announced that the flight test program was a success, with observations of how the warplane’s performance closely resembled digital simulations.

-The world’s first sixth-generation aircraft has stealth features that can evade “even the most sophisticated air defense systems” while its open system architecture allows for the integration of newer technology.
+The world’s first sixth-generation aircraft has stealth features that can evade “even the most sophisticated air defense systems,” while its open system architecture allows for the integration of newer technology.

 “The B-21 Raider is the first strategic bomber in more than three decades.
 It is a testament to America’s enduring advantages in ingenuity and innovation,” US Defense Secretary Lloyd Austin stated during the 2022 unveiling ceremony at Northrop Grumman’s facility in Palmdale, California.